-This is a series of lectures on a few broad topics in computer systems security.
-This series is based upon a similar course that I teach here at IISc.
-It is not supposed to be a comprehensive overview of computer systems security (far from it!), but covers a few popular topics.
+This lecture series is not supposed to be a comprehensive overview of computer systems security (far from it!), but covers a few popular topics based on my own taste in computer security.
 The course does not require any prerequisites except for a basic undergraduate-level exposure to standard computer science topics, such as operating systems, systems programming, computer architecture, and a few others.
 You should be able to pick up this background (should you lack it) from standard textbooks, or various sources on the Internet.

 • Topic